-Iran and Arab countries are considered parts of Middle East.
+Iran and Arab countries are considered parts of the Middle East.
 I believe Afghanistan and Iran are two countries of the same division and they are so connected that they cannot be classified in two separate parts as the Middle East and South Asia.
 Afghans invaded Isfahan in the Safavid era, but Afghans regretted this action.
 Mahmoud Afshar has written many articles to show that Afghanistan is culturally a part of Iran and vice versa.
 The division is in continuation to the colonial proceedings of British and East India Company which separated Iran from Afghanistan during the Qajar era and then the following incidents distinguished the history of Afghanistan from Iran.

 Which powers ruled the Persian Gulf from the Islamic era to the end of the Safavid reign and what role did the Persian Gulf and the Silk Road have in the international business?

 It is necessary for me to indicate to the name “Persian Gulf” which was common in the maps of the ancient time.
-Unfortunately, Arabs have always changed the conditions to their favors like their attempts to change the name of Persian Gulf.
+Unfortunately, Arabs have always changed the conditions to their favors like their attempts to change the name of the Persian Gulf.
 On a journey to England with Iraj Afshar and Mojtaba Minovi, I visited one of the English researchers he had changed the name of Persian Gulf in his book.
 In response to my critiques, he mentioned that Arabs had paid him a lot of money and if we (the Iranians) want to have the name “Persian Gulf” maintained, we must have paid him much more money.
 Therefore, we must strongly defend the name of the Persian Gulf which is an inescapable part of our historical geography in international arenas.

-To my idea the expression “Silk Road” was not common in the Saljuq and the Mongol era.
+To my idea, the expression “Silk Road” was not common in the Saljuq and the Mongol era.
 There were many disputes among world powers like Iran and Russia to dominate on this 8000 kilometers route.
-Silk Road was not just a direct way from China to Europe but many minor ways like roads leading to Khurasan and Isfahan to Siraf port on the coast of Persian Gulf.
+Silk Road was not just a direct way from China to Europe but many minor ways like roads leading to Khurasan and Isfahan to Siraf port on the coast of the Persian Gulf.
 Siraf was one of the main trade ports of the world in the Byuid reign.

 You have written many papers about the geographical history of Lar.
 What was the role of this city in the Iranian geographical history in general and in economic affairs in particular?

-Lar had a long history of commerce with Venetians, Dutch, Portuguese, and British merchants in the Safavid era, because the time ships destined to Persian Gulf (Hormoz and Bandar Abbas) was not exactly determined.
-Therefore, the Iranian and foreign merchants stayed in Lar to protect themselves from hot weather of Bandar Abbas.
+Lar had a long history of commerce with Venetians, Dutch, Portuguese, and British merchants in the Safavid era, because the time ships destined to the Persian Gulf (Hormoz and Bandar Abbas) were not exactly determined.
+Therefore, the Iranian and foreign merchants stayed in Lar to protect themselves from the hot weather of Bandar Abbas.
 After unloading goods, the courier informed merchants staying in Lar.
 Merchants went to Isfahan and other cities to exchange goods.
 Being on the way from Bandar Abbas to Shiraz and Isfahan changed Lar into the main trade center.
 There is a market in Lar called Qeisariya which was constructed in the pre-Islamic era.
 Jews were the inductors between foreign merchants including Venetians and local people of Lar.
-Various commodities such as handicrafts, textiles, shoes and hats were exchanged mostly by Jews merchants.
+Various commodities such as handicrafts, textiles, shoes, and hats were exchanged mostly by Jews merchants.
 Armenians had crucial roles in business affairs, particularly in the Safavid era.
 They lived in trade cities including Lar.

 Do you have any books to be published in the near future?

 For the time being, I have some books which are going to be published in the near future.
 “The Events of Constitution in the Shores of Oman and Persian Gulf” to be published at Donyaya ketab addresses the interventions of the British government in the Persian Gulf.
-Iran-e Javid ba Zaban-e Farsi wa Ayin-e Shi’i (Immortal Iran with Persian Language and the Shiite Religion) and Iran-e Javid ba Tarikh wa Farhang-e Melli (Immortal Iran with National Religion) are two other books that will be published by Moqufat-e Afshar.
+Iran-e Javid ba Zaban-e Farsi va Ayin-e Shi’i (Immortal Iran with Persian Language and the Shiite Religion) and Iran-e Javid ba Tarikh va Farhang-e Melli (Immortal Iran with National Religion) are two other books that will be published by Moqufat-e Afshar.